 Summary

 This AEP defines how tenants request confidential computing workloads on Akash Network and how providers advertise confidential compute capabilities.
-It introduces minimal SDL changes, leveraging the existing placement attributes mechanism to match tenants with TEE-capable providers that run workloads inside Kata Containers (micro-VMs).
-It covers both CPU-only and GPU confidential computing, including NVIDIA GPU passthrough to Kata VMs and composite attestation of CPU + GPU TEEs.
+Tenants set params.tee in their SDL to either cpu or cpu-gpu to request confidential compute.
+The provider determines the actual TEE platform (AMD SEV-SNP or Intel TDX) at deployment time based on its hardware.
+Workloads run inside Kata Containers (micro-VMs) on TEE-capable providers.
+The spec covers CPU-only and GPU confidential computing, NVIDIA GPU passthrough to Kata VMs, attestation sidecars, and combined CPU+GPU attestation.

 Motivation